tolgee/tolgee-mobile-kotlin-sdk/README.md

-# Tolgee (Kotlin Multiplatform and Android package)
+# Kotlin Multiplatform and Android package for Tolgee

 This package is currently under heavy development and will be released under alpha versions until stable and properly tested by pilot users.